rbmuller/intive/README.md

 ### How to get started

-If data directory is empty, you will need to generate some fake data to be analyzed, by tyiping:
+If data directory is empty, you will need to generate some fake data to be analyzed, by typing:

 ```bash
 python ./helpers/gen_samples.py